 If the event is not in the system:

 - Find the curriculum item under the goal area that you believe the event has satisfied.
-(You can do this by searching for it on the Activities page or by viewing the requirements on the goal area page)
+(You can do this by searching for it on the Activities page or by viewing the requirements on the goal area page).

 - Click the square checkbox to the left of the task and enter the required reflection.
 Your reflection should include specific details about the event and/or provide background on the event(s) you have attended.

 - If it is an item in which you have to attend more than 1 event, you should self-report by marking off the generic numbered events added.
-For instance, to record 1 Appreciation of the Arts event, you can check off the “Art Event 1” item.
+For instance, to record one Appreciation of the Arts event, you can check off the Art Event 1 item.

-After you complete the OCC
+After you complete the OCC:

 - Receive a confirmation that your application has been approved.
 This will include details on the OCC Honorary Society Orientation session.

-Become an Honorary Society member
+Become an Honorary Society member:

 - Attend an OCC Honorary Society Orientation Session.
-Orientation sessions take place multiple times throughout the Fall and Spring semesters.
+Orientation sessions take place multiple times throughout the fall and spring semesters.

 - Attend the OCC Honorary Society Induction Ceremony.
 You will be asked to RSVP for this event.